Ancient-Wisdom.Co.Uk

 The Inca were able to create citadels such as Mach Pichu, Cutting through granite, with intricate block-work, yet no tools have been found that explain how.

 The Quartz beads in the picture on the left were discovered on a Peruvian mummy.
-The beads are so small that it is claimed we were unable to reproduce the holes that were 'originally drilled' through them, with current technology (1970's).
+The beads are so small that it was claimed we were unable to reproduce the holes that were 'originally drilled' through them, with current technology (1970's).
 A remarkable achievements, regardless.

 (Other examples of extreme masonry)

-List and description of featured Peruvian sites .
+List and Description of Peruvian Stites:

 Chavin Du Huantar